immartian/imc/content/_index.md

 >
 > **Meta-Recursion: The Synthetic Layer**
 >
 > Just as Einstein mapped the geometry of spacetime, **[Recursive Emergence (RE)](https://recursive-emergence.github.io/RE/)** seeks a geometry of emergence itself.
 It is not a replacement for past insights but a bridge: weaving cosmology, biology, cognition, culture, the personal, and technology into a continuum.
-My hope is that RE can help us not only grasp complexity but also guide the design of systems that cultivate generosity, resilience, and conscious evolution.
+My hope is that RE can help us not only grasp complexity but also guide the design of systems that cultivate generosity, resilience, and conscious evolution — and, in turn, loop back to shape the conditions of future cosmologies.